 Strength Is Important

 We don’t need bulging muscles to play golf or to be able to hit that long drive.
 However, the stronger you are, the faster your club speed.
-Having strong muscles can also minimize the likelihood of injury as they are more accustomed to regular activity.
+Having strong muscles can also minimize the likelihood of developing golf injuries as the muscles are more accustomed to regular activity.
 It is suggested to have a year round strength program as you are continuously fine tuning your muscles.

 Flexibility To Avoid Compensations